-NISSAN INTELLIGENT KEYTM OPERATION
+Coupe shown, Sedan similar NISSAN INTELLIGENT KEYTM OPERATION

-You can lock or unlock the doors without taking the Intelligent Key out of your pocket or bag.
+You can lock or unlock the doors without taking the key out of your pocket or bag.

 When you carry the Intelligent Key with you, you can lock or unlock all doors by pushing the door handle request switch within the range of operation.